 Use the “Portfolio” tab located in the top navigation of this website to peer through a window into the worlds of people living on three continents.
 Join me on my journey from the U.S. to post-war Bosnia to Europe and through to Thailand where I have been living and focusing my attention the past five years.

-Jeff’s Journalism Projects
+Jeff’s Journalism Blog

 Back to the Basics: Can’t Buy This Way of Life

 Back to the Basics: Can't Buy This Way of Life A Moment's Pause with Thailand's Hilltribe People During an era of increasing political tension and societal unrest, this is a story about [...]

 To Stride with Pride: A Human Rights Movement in Thailand (Chiang Mai Pride Parade)